 Store your salt dough in an airtight container and you will be able to use it for days.
 You can paint your creations with acrylic paints and seal with varnish or polyurethane spray.

-You can let your salt dough creations air dry, however, salt dough can also be dried in the oven.
+You can let your salt dough creations air dry, however, the salt dough can also be dried in the oven.

 Bake at 200 F until your creation is dry.
 The amount of time needed to bake your creations depends on size and thickness; thin flat ornaments may only take 45-60 minutes, thicker creations can take 2-3 hours or more.
 You can increase your oven temperature to 350 F, your dough will dry faster but it may also brown, which won’t matter if you are painting your entire creation (you can also cover your dough in the oven before it turns brown).

 • Salt dough (add brown food coloring to the water to get brown colored fossils – mix red, blue and yellow to get brown)

 • Small Plastic Dinosaur figurine